Let me tell you about this little gem of a campground tucked in the beautiful Idaho pines: McCall.

 At 10 p.m. it was dark enough for the show to begin.
 And what a show it was!
 It was a nice long show, far longer than the 10-minute event at Disneyland I grew up with.
 There were high ones, low ones, shooting ones, and loud ones.
 They reflected on the water, doubling the visual effects.

-I was videotaping (Not quite sure why but back then I videotaped everything.
-I caught a gem.
+I was videotaping, and I caught a gem.
 A very drunk young man was weaving his way through the crowd with a 12-pack of beer on his left shoulder.
 He found the place he wanted to stop, yelled out “LOVE YOU MERCA!” and promptly plopped down on a bench.
 My nephew and I were the only ones that clearly heard it and we started laughing at how he managed to stay vertical long enough to shout his love for our country.
 Needless to say, “Love You Merca” has become a mantra and gets yelled out every July 4th in that young man’s honor.
 (Never fear.
-He was fine and we saw him leave at the end of the show.)
+He was fine and we saw him leave at the end of the show).

 I told you this was an action-packed trip, and I wasn’t kidding.
 We all had bikes, so we decided to ride to Brundage Ski Resort and ride down the mountain.
 It was a fun ride down — not too fast or too steep.